OctopusDeploy/blog/blog/2022-03/at-the-helm-michael-richardson/index.md

 ---
-title: At the helm with Michael Richardson, Director of Product
+title: At the helm with Michael Richardson
 description: This post opens a series where we chat to people at Octopus about their role, what they're working on improve the product, and more.
-First is Michael Richardson, Director of Product.
+First is Michael Richardson, our original product management leader.
 author: michael.richardson@octopus.com
 visibility: public
 published: 2022-03-28-1400